 hell challenge.
 This is the perfect book to pick up if you have to juggle meat eaters with vegetarian or vegan options, as each recipe offers “flex options” for different diets.

-One of my faaaavorite cookbooks of all time.
+One of my faaaavorite cookbooks and plant-based diet books of all time.
 It includes plenty of meat dishes, but also crazy good salads and vegetable dishes.
 Think the Mediterranean Diet, French edition.
 Every single one of the recipes I’ve tried from Simple has been a total make-again winner.
 I want this cookbook buried with me, kthnks.

 A classic of vegetarian cuisine.
 Madison is sometimes called “the Julia Child of vegetarian cooking,” and like Child’s Mastering the Art of French Cooking, Vegetarian Cooking for Everyone is a doorstopper of a book that’s an indispensable resource, with more recipes than you could ever dream up.
 If you can eat it, and it’s a vegetable, it’s probably in here.